rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 ![Super Mario 64 JavaScript Archive](sm64jsarchive.jpg)

 [SM64JSARCHIVE][sm64jsarchive] is an actively maintained fork of [sm64js]: a decompilation project of Super Mario 64 to JavaScript.
-Additional sidenote: The MMO servers arent always running for sm64jsarchive.
+Additional sidenote: The MMO servers are not always running for sm64jsarchive.

 The backend server, which is written in rust, is now live at <https://sm64jsarchive.com>